-An object is the sum of its component parts, so quality matters for each part.
+Any object is the sum of its component parts, so quality counts.
 When Devialet, a manufacturer of high-end speakers, was looking for a local manufacturer to produce a two-part magnetic driver for the woofers used in its speakers, it wanted a company that could integrate its own production schedules and respond to rigorous specifications.
 And that’s where Kirchheim-Grillot Industrie stepped in.

 Devialet also wanted to work with Kirchheim-Grillot Industrie as part of its mission to produce cutting-edge technology that is 100 percent made in France.
 Previously, these parts had been manufactured in China; bringing in Kirchheim-Grillot Industrie took Devialet one step closer to that goal.